 As a result of these studies and more, proving negligence against a driver who caused an accident while texting is becoming easier.
 Of course, each case is different.
 If you have been injured in a Jefferson City car accident because of another driver's negligence, seek the advice of a qualified attorney.

-The Jefferson City, MO law firm of Aaron Sachs and Associates offers a free introductory consultation about your accident case.
+The Jefferson City, MO law firm of Aaron Sachs & Associates, P.C. offers a free introductory consultation about your accident case.
 Call us today for further details.

 Attorney meetings by appointment only